gcharang/create-smartchain/README.md

 ./reindex.sh 2 # reindexes the second daemon
 ```

-## Install Explorer
+## Explorer

+Use `install-explorer.sh` to install the explorer for your assetchain.
+You can use the command `./start.sh explorer` to start the explorer along with the coin daemons after it has been installed.

 ## Cleanup

 To remove the assetchain completely, execute the `cleanup.sh` script.
-It removes the datadirectories of both the daemons.
+It removes the datadirectories of both the daemons, the explorer script and explorer installation.
 This is typically done to start another assetchain with the same name.
+To target the removal of a Assetchain other than the one described in the `data` file, use `./cleanup.sh ASSETCHAIN-NAME`